teemutammela/contentful-bash-backup/README.md

 __NOTE!__ Entries and assets in draft state are _not_ exported.

-If the `-f` parameter was selected, asset files can be found in the directories `/<target_dir>/downloads.ctfassets.net/` and `/<target_dir/images.ctfassets.net/`.
-Please note, that to in order to avoid duplicate files, asset file directories are _not_ compressed which can consume a fair amount of storage space.
+If the `-f` parameter was selected, asset files can be found in the directories `/<target_dir>/downloads.ctfassets.net/` and `/<target_dir>/images.ctfassets.net/`.
+Please note, that to to avoid duplicate files, asset file directories are _not_ compressed which can consume a fair amount of storage space.

 __NOTE!__ Downloading asset files can be a lengthy process and can potentially deplete your bandwidth quota depending on your subscription model.
 Please refer to Contentful's [Fair Use Policy](https://www.contentful.com/r/knowledgebase/fair-use/) documentation for further details.